marcoaam/CV/README.md

 Marco Araujo
 =========

-Makers Academy graduate seeking employment as Junior Backend Developer in a company where I can grow my skills and provide a excellent performance.
+Makers Academy graduate seeking employment in London, Uk as Junior Backend Developer in a company where I can grow my skills and provide a excellent performance.
 I´m a fast learning, goal oriented person who loves technology, likes to create new things and exceed expectations.

 Code examples